 Through the daily and weekly reports generated by the employee monitoring software.

-You now get to learn the ground reality of employee engagement through a productivity tracker — which helps you reallocate and optimize resources.
+You now get to learn the ground reality of employee engagement through an employee productivity tracker — which helps you reallocate and optimize resources.

-Use the analysis offered by the monitoring software to move resources around to enhance efficiency.
+Use the analysis offered by the productivity monitoring software to move resources around to enhance efficiency.

-With the transparency brought into the firm through monitoring employee productivity, it becomes easier to recognize the employees acing the productivity race.
+With the transparency that monitoring employee productivity brings, it becomes easier to recognize the employees acing the productivity race.